Jake McCarthy Player Props: Diamondbacks vs. Rockies

 Jake McCarthy At The Plate

-- McCarthy has two doubles, a triple, a home run and seven walks while hitting .182.
+- McCarthy is hitting .198 with two doubles, a triple, a home run and seven walks.

-- McCarthy has picked up a hit in 37.5% of his 24 games this season, with at least two hits in 20.8% of those games.
+- In 40.0% of his games this season (10 of 25), McCarthy has picked up at least one hit, and in six of those games (24.0%) he recorded at least two.

 - He has hit a home run in only one game this season.